saucelabs/sauce-school/tools/site/codelabs/Module4_SeleniumJS.md

 ```

-Run `npm tes`t to see if it works.
+Run `npm test` to see if it works.
 (If you have a new project file, don’t forget to run s`ource ~/.bash_profile`).
 Now when we run our tests in Sauce Labs, the [account dashboard](https://accounts.saucelabs.com/am/XUI/#login/?utm_source=referral&utm_medium=LMS&utm_campaign=link) will show the tests running with a name in the dashboard

 <img src="assets/4.06B.png" alt="Tests with Names" width="550"/>